stefanofoti/musa/docs/Evaluation.md

 #### Hardware
 We need as many boards as the number of cluster of artworks and single important pieces displayed in the museum plus one for the gateway; each one costs about 10-15 euro.
 The cost of the hardware to make the board be able to communicate using BLE (and Wi-Fi) should be considered, for a total of 30 - 40 more or less (considering also the cost of the board).<br/>
+The most expensive component would be the two Raspberry Pi boards, which can cost from around 20 € to much more.<br/>

 #### Cloud
 Azure is a commercial product offering a minority of free services for small projects.
 Using the [Microsoft Pricing Calculator](https://azure.microsoft.com/it-it/pricing/calculator/) we checked for the cheapest possible solution for study purposes.<br>